ozonos/ozon-gtk-theme/README.md

 First, you need to compile the theme using the [Sass](http://sass-lang.com/) compiler.

 To install Sass, install ruby and the gem command using your distro's package manager.
+Then install `sass` with the `gem` command,

+`gem install sass`

+You'll also need the following commands in your path to generate the gresource binary.
+Install them using your distro's package manager.

+* `glib-compile-schemas`
+* `gdk-pixbuf-pixdata`

-Then switch to the cloned directory and, run the following in Terminal.
+After installing all the dependencies, switch to the cloned directory and, run the following in Terminal,

 ```
-gem install sass
 make
 sudo make install
 ```